celestiaorg/celestia-app/x/qgb/README.md

 #### Valset panics

-Similar to data commitments, when checking if the state machine needs to generate a new valset, it might panic in the following cases:
+Similar to data commitments, when checking if the state machine needs to generate a new valset, it might panic, if it finds invalid state, in the following cases:

 - When checking that a previous valset has been emitted, but it is unable to get it: